debops/debops/docs/ansible/roles/debops.users/defaults-detailed.rst

 Parameters related to user configuration files
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-``dotfiles_enabled``
+``dotfiles_enabled`` / ``dotfiles``
   Optional, boolean.
 Enable or disable management of the user configuration
   files.

-``dotfiles_name``
-  Optional.
-Name of the key in the :envvar:`users__dotfiles_combined_map` dictionary
-  which corresponds to the user configuration files to use.
-If not specified,
-  the default from :envvar:`users__dotfiles_name` will be used.

-You can also use the parameters below to configure the dotfiles directly for
-a specific account.

 ``dotfiles_repo``
   Optional.
-URL to the :command:`git` repository with the user configuration files to
+An URL or an absolute path on the host to the :command:`git`
-  deploy.
-If not specified, the default dotfiles repository will be used
-  instead.

-``dotfiles_dest``
-  Optional.
-Specify the path where the user configuration files should be
-  cloned into.
-If not specified, :envvar:`users__dotfiles_dest` variable will be used
-  instead, by default cloning the :command:`git` repository to :file:`~/.config/dotfiles/`
-  directory.

-``dotfiles_version``
-  Optional.
-Specify a :command:`git` branch or tag  of the user configuration
-  files which should be downloaded and checked out.
-If not specified, role will
-  automatically check out the ``master`` branch.

-``dotfiles_update``
-  Optional, boolean.
-Specify if the user configuration files repository should
+  repository with the user configuration files to deploy.
-  be updated on each Ansible run.
-If not set, the default from
-  :envvar:`users__dotfiles_update` will be used instead.

-``dotfiles_command``
-  Optional.
-Command to execute to deploy the dotfiles.
-The command will be
-  executed in the checked out directory (by default :file:`~/.config/dotfiles/`)
-  with the user privileges.

-  The task checks the output of the given command; if it's not empty, the task
-  will be marked as changed.

-``dotfiles_creates``
-  Optional.
-Path to a file which indicates that the dotfiles deployment has
-  been completed and the command task will be skipped.
 If not specified, the
-  command used to deploy the configuration files will be executed on each
-  Ansible run.
+  default dotfiles repository, defined in the :envvar:`users__dotfiles_repo`
+  variable, will be used instead.
+The repository will be dployed or updated
+  using the :command:yadm` script, installed by the :ref:`debops.yadm` Ansible
+  role.

 Examples
 ~~~~~~~~